Agrifoods International Cooperative is quietly regaining its place as a leader amongst Canada’s co-operative

 “We continuously look for ways to engage our consumers with more innovative products that give them variety, closer to the way nature intended,” Nathoo explained.
 “Our farm-to-table, ‘fable’, brands coupled with our micro-manufacturing capabilities enable us to be flexible and fill niche markets.
 We’re able to add fun, excitement, creativity — and positive disruption — to the product landscape while being progressive and sustainable which are all important to today’s consumer.”

-With careful management and clear direction, this once mighty co-op has picked itself up and is making solid strides towards greatness once again.
+With careful management and clear direction, the once Agrifoods Cooperative has picked itself up and is making solid strides towards greatness once again.